OviMG2/Internship-Preparation-Module/README.md

 # Internship-Preparation-Module

-Objective:
-To build a practical system for collecting, processing, and visualizing real-time environmental data using IoT technologies and automation tools.

-Description:
-During this project, I created a system that monitors temperature and air pollution in Bucharest.
-Data was collected using an API, processed with Node-RED, and visualized on Grafana dashboards.
-The system also featured notifications sent via email and Telegram when specific thresholds were exceeded.

-I set up an MQTT broker to handle real-time data transmission and used InfluxDB as the database for storing the collected data.
-Additionally, I experimented with blockchain technology, implementing smart contracts that could trigger automated actions based on specific conditions, such as high temperatures.
+Overview:
+During the pre-practice program, I developed an IoT-based system integrating multiple technologies to monitor and visualize environmental data in real time.
+The project focused on collecting temperature and air pollution data for Bucharest, processing it, and presenting actionable insights using modern tools like Grafana, Node-RED, and blockchain.

-Key Technologies:
+Key Activities:
+	1. IoT and MQTT Integration:
+	•	Configured an MQTT broker to publish temperature and air pollution data using an API from OpenWeatherMap.
+	•	Enabled bi-directional communication for real-time data updates.
+	2. Node-RED Development:
+	•	Utilized Node-RED for flow-based data processing.
+	•	Created a pipeline for data retrieval, processing, and publishing back to the MQTT broker.
+	3. Data Visualization in Grafana:
+	•	Connected Grafana to InfluxDB to visualize real-time environmental metrics.
+	•	Set up alert systems to notify users when specific conditions were met via email.
+	4. Telegram Chatbot Implementation:
+	•	Developed a chatbot to query environmental data and provide instant updates.
+	•	Used Python for bot commands and API integration.
+	5. Blockchain Application:
+	•	Experimented with smart contracts on a test blockchain platform to automate actions based on data thresholds.
+	6. Dockerized Deployment:
+	•	Created a Docker image for deploying an ArrowHead-based component.
+	•	Used containerization to ensure consistency across different environments.

+Technologies Used:
-	•	Programming: Python, JavaScript
+	•	Programming Languages: Python, JavaScript.
-	•	Tools: Grafana, Node-RED, Docker, Telegram API
+	•	Tools: Node-RED, Grafana, Telegram API, Docker.
-	•	Protocols: MQTT
+	•	Protocols: MQTT.
-	•	Database: InfluxDB
+	•	Databases: InfluxDB.
+	•	Blockchain Platform: MultiversX Testnet.

 Impact:
-This project helped me gain hands-on experience in IoT, real-time data processing, and system integration, while exploring advanced tools like blockchain and containerization for practical applications.
+The project demonstrated the potential of integrating IoT, real-time data visualization, and automation technologies to solve environmental monitoring challenges efficiently.
+It also provided valuable insights into cross-platform tool integration and scalability.